floragunncom/search-guard-docs/multitenancy.md

 elasticsearch.password: "kibanaserver"
 ```

-This means that regardless of the permissions an authenticated user has, he/she will always be able to see and modify all Dashboards and Visualizations.
+This means that regardless of the permissions a user has, he or she will be able to see and modify all dashboards and visualizations.

-In case the user does not have permissions to access the underlying index of a Visualization, the Visualization will simply be blank and a security exception is logged in Elasticsearch.
+In case the user does not have permissions to access the underlying index of a Visualization, the visualization will simply be blank and a security exception is logged in Elasticsearch.

 The Kibana multitenancy module brings true separation of stored objects based on the configured **tenants** of a users **role**.